mafachu/vttlint/README.md

 # VTTlint

-A linter for the WebVTT specification with opinonated hinting based on common closed captioning standards.
+A linter for the WebVTT specification with hinting based on common closed captioning standards.

 ## Use